 DeAngelo, Lagana, Pinkin, McKnight & Benson Bill to Include All Disabled Vets Under NJ Transit D

-Current Policy Requires Disabled Rating of At Least 70 Percent for Program Eligibility
+Previous Policy Requires Disabled Rating of At Least 70 Percent for Program Eligibility

-This bill (A-2228) provides that all disabled veterans are eligible for the reduced fare program.
+The new law (formerly A-2228) provides that all disabled veterans are eligible for the reduced fare program.

-"This is a little adjustment of current law for the great sacrifice and service made by our disabled veterans," said DeAngelo (D-Mercer/Middlesex), vice-chair of the Assembly Military and Veterans' Affairs Committee.
+"This is a little adjustment of state law for the great sacrifice and service made by our disabled veterans," said DeAngelo (D-Mercer/Middlesex), vice-chair of the Assembly Military and Veterans' Affairs Committee.
 "All New Jersey veterans should be able to take advantage of this discount program.
 They have earned it."

 "We must in many ways express our gratitude to all disabled veterans for their heroic service," said Pinkin (D-Middlesex).
 "Their countless sacrifices have led to the protection of freedom and democracy around the world.
 For that, we owe them this and much more."

 "Being able to travel independently using public transportation is critical to the physical and mental health of many veterans with disabilities," said McKnight (D-Hudson).
-"This bill rightfully will eliminate discrepancies in what constitutes a disability during the process of determining eligibility for fare reduction and acknowledge that all disabled veterans have made a sacrifice worthy of commendation."
+"This new law rightfully will eliminate discrepancies in what constitutes a disability during the process of determining eligibility for fare reduction and acknowledge that all disabled veterans have made a sacrifice worthy of commendation."

 "Veterans throughout New Jersey have given so much for the sake of this nation's freedom," said Benson (D-Mercer/Middlesex).
 "By making a minor correction to state law, New Jersey can honor those who put their country above everything."